Recompiling with ServBay

 3

-Once you confirm the architecture, choose the appropriate environment initialization script.
+After confirming the architecture, use the corresponding initialization script.

-Open a new terminal window and copy-paste the script corresponding to your CPU architecture below.
-This will set all necessary paths and flags for the ServBay build environment.
+Open a new Terminal window and paste in the script for your CPU architecture.
+These commands set paths and flags for ServBay’s build environment.

-# Set CPU core count for parallel compilation
+# Number of CPU cores for parallel builds

 CPU_NUMBER=$(sysctl -n hw.ncpu)